Lexical integrity hypothesis: Gapping

 The gapping test shows that the syntax is unable to "see" inside morphological constituents.

 Inbound anaphoric islands

 Phrases can contain pronouns that function as anaphors (referring to a previous referent) or deictics (referring to a salient entity), derived words and compounds cannot, and act as "anaphoric islands", separated from outside reference.

 Phrasal recursivity

 This test for lexical integrity highlights how phrasal compounds may appear to be penetrable by syntactic operations, but have in fact been lexicalized.
 These lexical entries have the semblance of figurative quotations.
 Spencer (1988, 1991) lends support to the LIH through examples such as a Baroque flautist or transformational grammarian that seem to lack any conceptual counterparts, like a wooden flautist or partial grammarian.

 Criticisms

-Many theorists have generated examples that seem to detract from the strength of the Lexical Integrity Hypothesis.
+Many theorists have generated examples that seem to detract from the strength of the LIH.
 The LIH heavily depends on what constitutes a word or phrase, and violations to lexical integrity may occur in any given language with how they are defined.